seanreed1111/sql-recipes/recipes.md

 +------------+--------------+-------------+
-The self-join can be extended to display the number of days elapsed at each date, as well as the running averages for amount of precipitation each day: mysql> SELECT t1.date, t1.precip AS 'daily precip', SUM(t2.precip) AS 'cum. precip',
+The self-join can be extended to display the number of days elapsed at each date, as well as the running averages for amount of precipitation each day:
+SELECT t1.date, t1.precip AS 'daily precip',
+SUM(t2.precip) AS 'cum. precip',
 COUNT(t2.precip) AS 'days elapsed',
 AVG(t2.precip) AS 'avg. precip'